marysalvana/DiffOp/README.md

      ```
 ---

-## Sample job script to run in UH Carya to run R codes using the DiffOp package
+## Sample job script to run in UH Carya the R codes using the DiffOp package

     ```
     #!/bin/bash